Henna Body Art Dye Release Guide

 This henna will not keep.
 The dye will demise within a few hours.
 Not good for storing pre-made cones.

-• Mix with enough acidic liquid to make a thick paste as above. (lemon juice is best for body art.
-If allergic to citrus, apple cider vinegar in 50% water is good, apple juice for young & sensitive skin)
+- Mix with enough acidic liquid to make a thick paste as above. (lemon juice is best for body art.
+If allergic to citrus, apple cider vinegar, apple juice for young & sensitive skin)

-• Add no more than 15 ml (1 Tbsp) of a safe essential oils.
+- Add no more than 15 ml (1 Tbsp) of a safe essential oils per 100g henna powder.
 Mix well.

 Lemon juice & vinegar - dye release will take from 8 - 24 hours depending on the temperature.
-Apple juice: check every hour after 4 hours.
+Start checking after 8 hours.
+Apple juice: check every hour after 3 hours.

 (Henna powder is good in the freezer for 3 years, dye released henna paste is good in the freezer for 6 months).